depeperwinkel

 Nutmeg

 The peeled seeds of the nutmeg tree are called nutmeg or nutmeg.
-Like the seed coat (mace), they are very aromatic.
-New in our range is this nutmeg from organic cultivation from India.
+They are just like the seed coat (mace) very aromatic.
+Our nutmeg is organically grown and comes from India.

-The nutmeg tree is an evergreen tree that originates from the Moluccas and is called pala there.
-But what exactly is nutmeg ?
+The nutmeg tree is an evergreen tree that originally comes from the Moluccas and is called pala there.
+But what is nutmeg actually?

-We know it as 'nut', but it is actually a kernel, the inner part of the seed, stripped of the hard shell.
-Elsewhere you can buy nutmeg with shell and all, in our country nutmeg is almost only available without shell.
+We know it as a 'nut', but in fact it is a kernel, the inner part of the seed, stripped of the hard shell.
+Elsewhere you can buy the nutmeg with shell and all, in our country nutmeg is almost only available without shell.
 Not only this part, but also the seed coat and the pulp are edible.
-The fleece is considered a separate spice, and is called mace.
+The skin is considered a separate spice, and we call it mace.

-The nutmeg, to use that word again, is oval -elliptoid - in shape and about an inch and a half long.
+The nutmeg, to use that word again, is oval -elliptoid - in shape and about one and a half centimeters long.
 The outside is ribbed, a pattern that you also see on the inside.
-Our nutmeg is a selection consisting of nuts weighing between 5 and 5.5 grams each.
+Our nutmeg is a selection that consists of nuts that weigh between 5 and 5.5 grams each.

-The word nutmeg is a corruption of the Latin "nuces moschatae", which means 'musk-smelling nuts'.
-These are the main essential oils, those with an arterisk * are the main taste and smell determiners of this warm, fragrant spice:
+The word nutmeg is a corruption of the Latin "nuces moschatae”, which means 'musky smelling nuts'.
+These are the main essential oils, those with an arterisk * are the main flavor and scent determinants of this warm, fragrant spice:

-- α- and β-pinene, woody pine odor, as in cumin, pine, juniper and hemp,
+- α- and β-pinene, woody pine odor, as in cumin, pine (cone), juniper and hemp,

-- elemicin *, hallucigonene, pungent smelling substance in nutmeg,
+- elemicine*, hallucigonene, pungent smelling substance in nutmeg,

-- myristicine *, warm spicy, like balsamic vinegar, in cinnamon, nutmeg, black pepper, Assam pepper and parsley
+- myristicin *, warm spicy, like balsamic, in cinnamon, nutmeg, black pepper, assam pepper and parsley

-- sabinene, responsible for the woody, camphoraceous flavor of black pepper, with citrus and pine cone notes, and
+- sabinene, responsible for the woody, camphor-like flavour of black pepper, among other things, with citrus and pine notes, and

 Is this nutmeg organic?

-In order to be able to supply this organically grown nutmeg under the organic label, we will have to be certified as a packer/producer of the spice.
-That's just how it is.
+In order to be able to supply this organically grown nutmeg under the predicate organic, we as a packer/producer of the spice will have to be certified.
+That's just the way it is.
 We are not.
-Although we process and store organic products and products from regular cultivation strictly separately, we are not allowed to use the label organic.
+Although we process and store the organic products and products from regular cultivation strictly separately, we are not allowed to use the predicate organic.

 Smell and taste

-Nutmeg has a smell and aroma that is often referred to in other herbs and spices because it is so characteristic of nutmeg.
-The fragrance palette can be excellently combined with products that carry the same essential building blocks, including cinnamon, cloves, cardamom, ginger root, dill, sage, thyme and parsley, vegetables such as cabbage, carrot (cavalo nero, cauliflower), pumpkin and spinach, potatoes and onions , lamb, chicken, sharp-tasting cheeses such as Gruyère (think of cheese fondu) but also cream cheese or ricotta salata, and fruits such as pear and banana.
+Nutmeg has a scent and aroma that is often referred to in other herbs and spices because it is so characteristic of nutmeg.
+The scent palette combines excellently with products that carry the same ethereal building blocks, including cinnamon, cloves, cardamom, ginger root, dill, sage, thyme and parsley, vegetables such as cabbage, carrots (cavalo nero, cauliflower), pumpkin and spinach, potatoes and onions, lamb, chicken, sharp-tasting cheeses such as Gruyère (think cheese fondue) but also cream cheese or ricotta salata, and fruits such as pear and banana.
 And of course in béchamel sauce.

 Usage

-You still need tools to grind nutmeg, a grater, a plane or a mortar.
-Not every nutmeg grinder is equally useful, and many people therefore fall back on the old grater.
+To grind nutmeg you still need tools, a grater, a plane or a mortar.
+Not every nutmeg grinder is equally handy, and many people therefore fall back on the old grater.
 We sell the Crushgrind nutmeg grinder from the Billund series, where you can grate any hard spice, not just nutmeg.

-Nutmeg is severely underestimated in Western European cuisine.
-The cookbooks stammer a bit about green beans and cauliflower, but that's usually it.
-Nutmeg is of course indispensable in Indonesian cuisine, nor in Indian cuisine.
+Nutmeg is seriously underestimated in Western European cuisine.
+Cookbooks stammer about green beans and cauliflower, but that's usually where it ends.
+In Indonesian cuisine, nutmeg is of course indispensable, and in Indian cuisine too.

 History in a nutshell

 In the Middle Ages, the nutmeg trade was in the hands of Arabs, who supplied Europe with what was then called the nut muscate, a popular but expensive spice and medicine at the time.
 In the seventh century, the demand for this medicine was enormous.
-It was used against the plague, a pandemic that killed 75 million (!) people worldwide.
+It was used against the plague, a pandemic that cost 75 million (!) people their lives worldwide.

-The Arabs kept the location of the find a secret, and saw the price skyrocket.
+The Arabs kept the location of the find a closely guarded secret, and saw the price skyrocket.

-The Arab monopoly was broken when Vaso discovered the Gama of the archipelago where nutmeg grew.
+The Arab monopoly was broken when Vaso de Gama discovered the group of islands where nutmeg grew.
 The Banda Islands in the Pacific Ocean.
-In the seventeenth century, these islands fell into the hands of the Dutch East India Company, which did not shy away from safeguarding its monopoly.
-In 1621, Governor-General Jan Pieterszoon Coen proceeded with the violent 'extirpation' of the Banda Islands, under the guise that the population continued to sell nutmeg to the Portuguese and the British against the VOC's ban.
+In the seventeenth century, these islands fell into the hands of the Dutch East India Company, which did not shy away from any means to secure the monopoly.
+In 1621, Governor-General Jan Pieterszoon Coen proceeded to the violent 'extirpation' of the Banda Islands, under the pretext that the population continued to sell nutmeg to the Portuguese and the British, despite the VOC ban.

-Coen ordered his troops to massacre the population.
-All nutmeg trees were also cut down, except those on the island of Banda Neira.
-There he reorganized production by dividing the largely depopulated island into plots and issuing them on long lease to so-called landowners.
+Coen ordered his troops to exterminate the population.
+At the same time, all nutmeg trees were cut down, except those on the island of Banda neira.
+There he reorganized production by dividing the largely depopulated island into plots and giving them out on leasehold to so-called perkeniers.
 These were only allowed to supply the Company.
-The flowerbeds, as the plots were called, were maintained by gardeners, slaves from all parts of Asia.
+The perken, as the plots were called, were maintained by perkhorigen, slaves from all parts of Asia.

 Zanzibar was not the first island off the East African coast where nutmeg was grown.
 In the seventeenth century, the French botanist Jean Poivre succeeded in obtaining fertile seed under the VOC monopoly and planting it on the Île de France, as Mauritius was then called.

-Africa has several indigenous alternatives to nutmeg, such as the West African ehuru or pèbè or gourd nutmeg (Monodora myristica).
-The taste resembles that of 'real' nutmeg, but the nut is more peppery, and is therefore also referred to as 'pepper'.
-Unfortunately, the home market for this special 'nutmeg' is shrinking due to the rise of 'real nutmeg'.
-In Madagascar, for example, several pseudo nutmegs grow naturally, such as the Rarabee, the Bashi-bashi and the Rhanha-horac.
+Africa has several native alternatives to nutmeg, such as the West African ehuru or pèbè or calabash nutmeg (Monodora myristica).
+The taste is similar to that of the 'real' nutmeg, but the nut is more peppery, and for that reason is also referred to as 'pepper'.
+Unfortunately, the domestic market for this very own 'nutmeg' is shrinking due to the rise of the 'real nutmeg'.
+In Madagascar, for example, several false nutmegs grow naturally, such as the Rarabee, the Bashi-bashi and the Rhanha-horac.

 The Banda Islands have always remained an important production area, but most nutmeg nowadays comes from India, especially from Tamil Nandu.
 However, most nutmeg that enters the Netherlands comes from Indonesia (86%).
 In our country, only 1% of all imported nutmeg comes from India.

-Our nutmeg, for example.
-He comes from Ernakulamu, a district whose capital is Kochi, formerly Cochin.
-Ernakulam is located in Kerala, the region where our Malabar and Tellicherry peppers also come from.
+Our nutmeg for example.
+It comes from Ernakulamu, a district with Kochi as its capital, formerly Cochin.
+Ernakulam is in Kerala, the region where our Malabar and Tellicherry pepper also comes from.
 Our nutmeg farmers, united in a corporation, grow nutmeg organically.

 Features:

-- 100% dried kernels of the Myristica fragrans
+- 100% dried seeds of the Myristica fragrans

 - origin: India, Ernakulam (Kochi/Cochin)